 4. Individual Rights

 Access: You have the right to review or receive a copy of your medical information, with limited exceptions.
 You may request that we provide copies in a format other than photocopies.
 We will use the format you request unless we cannot practicably do so.
 If we maintain your medical information in an electronic format, you may request and we shall provide you with the requested information in an electronic format.
 You must make a written request to obtain access to your medical information.
-You may obtain a form to request access or a copy of your medical information by calling 713-580-9473 or mailing the completed form to Patient Relations Coordinator, 9 E. Greenway Plaza, Suite 2950, Houston, TX, 77046 There is a charge for a copy of your medical information.
+You may obtain a form to request access or a copy of your medical information by calling 855-237-3348 – option 3, or mailing the completed form to Patient Relations Coordinator, 3200 Southwest Freeway, Suite 1350, Houston, TX, 77027 There is a charge for a copy of your medical information.

 Accounting of Disclosures: You have the right to receive an accounting of all disclosures of your medical information that was not authorized by you and that was not disclosed for the purpose of treatment, payment or health care operations.
 You must request this accounting in writing.
 You may request and we account for disclosures for a period of 6 years beginning on the date of the disclosure.